ru-mii/uhara/README.md

 - "pre" version is designed for testing, can cause livesplit & game crashes
 - new version can receive new features and changes to previous code including API
 - current newest downloadable version can receive new features and code changes but no changes to the API
-- previous versions won't be updated and are considered stable
+- previous versions won't be updated (unless LiveSplit update breaks things) and are considered stable